GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/storage/index.md

 ### Storage areas

-The Storage API is divided into four buckets ("storage areas"):
+The Storage API is divided into the following four buckets ("storage areas"):

 - [**storage.local**][prop-local]
-  - Data is stored locally.
+  - Data is stored locally, which is cleared when the extension is removed.
-  - Quota can be increased with the `"unlimitedStorage"` permission.
+  - Quota limitation is approx 5 MB, but can be increased by requesting the `"unlimitedStorage"` permission.
-  - Removing the extension clears the storage data.
-  - Quota limitation is 5 MB approx.
   - Consider using it to store larger amounts of data.

 - [**storage.sync**][prop-sync]
   - If syncing is enabled, the data is synced to any Chrome browser that the user is logged into.
+If disabled, it behaves like `storage.local`.
-  - When the browser is offline, Chrome stores the data locally.
-Once back online the data will be synced.
+  - When the browser is offline, Chrome stores the data locally and resumes syncing when it's back online.
-  - If syncing is disabled, it behaves like `storage.local`.
   - Quota limitation is 100 KB approx, 8 KB per item
   - Consider using it to preserve user settings across synced browsers.

 {% Aside 'warning' %}

-Confidential user data should not be saved in `storage.local` and `storage.sync` because they are not encrypted.
-For sensitive data, we recommend the `session` storage area, which is not stored in local disk.
+Local and sync storage areas should not store confidential user data because they are not encrypted.
+We recommend using the `session` storage area, which is not saved on disk for sensitive data.

 {% endAside %}